o19s/ubi-website/docs/datasets.md

 # Datasets

+This page lists datasets and data generation utilities for use with UBI.

 When working to integrate with UBI it can be helpful to have data in the UBI format to design and develop against.

-This page lists datasets and data generation utilities for use with UBI.
+Refer to the [Samples](https://github.com/o19s/ubi/tree/main/samples) for JSON files illustrating events and queries in the UBI format.

 ## UBI Data Generator